mohitudupa/snowshoes/README.md

 # snowshoes
-Utility and helper package for Go
+Utility and helper module for Go